andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/learning_notes/IAM/1_IAM.md

 ### 🔑 IAM POLICIES
-- Identity-Based: Attach to user, group, or role.
+- **Identity-Based:** Attach to user, group, or role.
-- Resource-Based: Used with services like S3, Lambda, SQS, etc.
+- **Resource-Based:** Used with services like S3, Lambda, SQS, etc.
-- Managed Policies:
+  - ❌ Attaching resource-based policy to role? → Nope.
+Roles get identity policies, resources (like S3) get resource policies.
+- **Managed Policies** = reusable objects:
-  - AWS-Managed (reusable)
+  - AWS-Managed (reusable) → predefined by AWS (read-only, admin, etc).
-  - Customer-Managed (custom)
+  - Customer-Managed (custom) → you define and can reuse across multiple principals.
-- Inline Policies: One-off, tightly coupled with a single identity (can't be reused).
+- **Inline Policies**: One-to-one, tightly coupled with a single identity (can't be reused).

+👉 Exam trap: If you see “reuse across accounts/roles” → managed.
+👉 If “special permissions for one role only” → inline.

 Policy Evaluation Logic (Explicit Deny overrides Allow):
 - Start with **default deny** → This is AWS’s “secure by default” stance.